exakat/php-dictionary/dictionary.rst

 CGI
 ---

 CGI stands for Common Interface Gateway.
 It is a protocol, whose specification enables web server to execute programs.
-CGI is platform independant, and can be used with any programming language.
+CGI is platform independent, and can be used with any programming language.

 PHP may be build as a CGI, but also as a webserver module or a CGI server.